Are cookie banners illegal?

 The technical standard used by advertising companies to collect GDPR consent online is illegal.
-The consequences could be huge - for media outlets, but also for industry giants such as Google and Amazon.
+The consequences could be huge - for media outlets, but also for industry giants such as Google, Amazon, Microsoft, X, and others.

-The Belgian data protection authority APD has ruled that a central mechanism for cookie banners violates the European General Data Protection Regulation (GDPR).
+The Belgian data protection authority APD has ruled - and the Brussels Court of Appeal has now confirmed this - that a central mechanism for cookie banners violates the European General Data Protection Regulation (GDPR).
 The decision was made in a so-called one-stop procedure.
 This means it applies to the entire EU.
 The procedure stems from a complaint by the Irish Council for Civil Liberties and other European civil rights organizations and could potentially be a huge blow to the European advertising industry.

 Read more about the decision here.